openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - Key data about the entities is included in the event.
 - The outcome of the event is clear.

-This will ensure that the event is self-descriptive and self-contained as much as possible.
+This will help ensure that the event is self-descriptive and self-contained as much as possible.

-There has been cases where events also carry other contextual data not directly related to the event but useful for consumers.
+.. note:: There has been cases where events also carry other contextual data not directly related to the event but useful for consumers.
 Although this is not recommended, if you need to include such data, ensure that the reasoning behind it is documented and does not introduce ambiguity.

 Step 4: Identify the Event Triggering Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~